 |The infrastructure environment that your server is running in (|

-Schema reporting is implemented via a plugin called
+Apollo Server supports schema reporting via a plugin called

 ApolloServerPluginSchemaReporting.
 When you set the